-Year 10 Year 10 Recommendations for subject(s) Subject Mark (for study in Year 11 and Year 12) Sports Science ≥ 55% PE Studies ATAR and/or English and Physical ≥ 55% Certificate III in Fitness Education (see the 'Non-ATAR pathway' at the end of this booklet) Sports Science, English or < 55% PE Studies General and Physical Education Certificate III in Fitness (see the 'Non-ATAR pathway' at the end of this booklet)

-^{}Students who have achieved below 55% in Sports Science or Physical Education classes may experience difficulty in further study of the subject at an ATAR level.
-Student's practical and theoretical ability must be taken into consideration.
+Year 10 Year 10 Recommendations for subject(s) Subject Mark (for study in Year 11 and Year 12) Sports Science ≥ 55% PE Studies ATAR and/or English and Physical ≥ 55% Certificate III in Fitness Education (see the 'Non-ATAR pathway' at the end of this booklet) Sports Science, English or < 55% PE Studies General and Physical Education Certificate III in Fitness (see the 'Non-ATAR pathway' at the end of this booklet) experience difficulty in furth ner study of th in Sports Science or Physical Education classes may e subject at an ATAR level.
+Student's practical and sideration.
 Please contact Mr Luke Farmer at lfarmer@ccgs.wa.edu.au for guidance.